crickkin/crickkin/README.md

   <h2>Profile</h2>
 </div>

-I'm a Programmer focused on the Game Development area, but I also work with mobile and web sometimes.
+I'm a Programmer focused on the Game Development, using mostly Unity and Game Maker Studio as tools.
-I have successfully developed from start to finish some games through the years, publishing some of them on Gamejolt, Play Store, and more recently on Steam.
+I have successfully developed from start to finish some games through this years, publishing some of them on Gamejolt, Play Store, and Steam.

 see my <a href="https://nicolas-souza-portifolio.notion.site/N-colas-Ferreira-de-Souza-8d8645fee294475a88887ddc47c62995" target="_blank">portifolio 💻</a>